idlefor/bookMyShow/README.md

 3. Admin user can config max up to 10 seats for each show and max row in theater to be 26.
 Seat numbers are kept fixed in all theaters.
 4. No Payment flow used as there is no requirement from the scope
 5. Seat book first within the cancellation timing are having booking status as BOOKING_RESERVED
-6. No seat status for the seat reserved until the springboot is restarted.
+6. No reset of booking seat status for any seat reserved until the springboot is restarted and in memory is wiped.
+This can be enhanced in future scope.
 7. I adopted using spring framework @Transactional to prevent dirty read and obey ACID within any process involving in each buyer booking and cancellation of the ticket.
-8. No Add command add for ADMIN as the scope is not clear in the given email
+8. No Add command for ADMIN as the requirement is not clear in the given assignment screenshot
-9. We assumed Buyer will input the correct seat number that is within scope of this assignment, if incorrect entry is insert program will ignore them
+9. We assumed Buyer will input the correct seat number that is within scope of this assignment, if incorrect entry is insert program will ignore them. eg. Z11

 # Commands to be implemented for Admin :
 1. Setup  <Show Number> <Number of Rows> <Number of seats per row>  <Cancellation window in minutes>  (To setup the number of seats per show)
 2. View <Show Number>    (To display Show Number, Ticket#, Buyer Phone#, Seat Numbers allocated to the buyer) Buyer – The users should be able retrieve list of available seats for a show